 During her Ceramics Degree, she was awarded the much coveted Sir Geoffery Yeend Scholarship, and completed her Bachelors majoring in Ceramics with First Class Honors at the Australian National University.
 She has been practicing ceramics for over 15 years now.

-As the co-founder of Awaken the Dragon, Singapore's ceramics festival, Michelle has given TED talks on Ceramics in Singapore, and also guest lectures in Lasalle School of the Arts, Nanyang Academy of Fine Arts and Nanyang Polytechnic.
+As the co-founder of Awaken the Dragon, Singapore's ceramics festival, Michelle has given TED talks on Ceramics in Singapore, and also guest lectures Art and Design schools in Singapore.